Murenz467/Smart-Water-Distribution-Irrigation-Tracking-System./README.md

 ## **Acknowledgment**

-I sincerely thank Mr. Eric Maniraguha and the IT Faculty at AUCA for their guidance, support, and advice while I worked on this project.
+I sincerely thank Mr. Eric Maniraguha and the IT Faculty at AUCA for their guidance, support, and advice while I was studing this course.

 ---